• About

 I don’t like to shame the way that people travel.
 I understand that there is no ‘one size fits all’ approach when it comes to travel, and what may be for me may not necessarily be for you.

-That said, I don’t believe that in 2019, anybody can truly justify going on a cruise ship holiday.
-The problems with cruise ships are endless and I could write 10 more articles about cruise ships alone (and I probably will), but from an overtourism standpoint, cruise ships are cancer.
+However, the problems with cruise ships are endless (although the cruise industry is beginning to change) and I could write 10 more articles about cruise ships alone (and I probably will), but from an overtourism standpoint, cruise ships are cancer.

 Every day when I was living in the tiny walled city of Kotor in Montenegro, 4 huge cruise ships would arrive every single day and tens of thousands of people would descend on Kotor’s Old Town (which only has 961 inhabitants, so you can imagine how crowded it feels when the cruise ships arrive).